 1. Grant Drawdown

 Grants will only be paid directly into a bank account in the name of the grantee.
 Payment will not be made to any third parties.
 Payment will be made by electronic funds transfer (EFT) and all grantees must submit a Bank Mandate Form prior to submitting a claim (unless previously in receipt of a payment to the same bank account from Culture Ireland).
 Payment can only be made to bank accounts which can accept Euro transfers.
 The onus is on the grantee to verify that their bank can accept payments in Euro.

 3. Tax Details

-Grantees are required to supply a valid Irish PPSN/VAT Registration Number or Charity Number both on the Bank Details Form and when applying online.
+Grantees are required to supply a valid tax ID both on the Bank Details Form and when applying online.

-Irish citizens should apply online via Revenue On-Line (ROS) or contact their local tax district office to apply for eTax Clearance.
-Non-resident applicants can apply for eTax Clearance through electronic Tax Clearance (eTC) system (if registered for Irish tax) or by completing a TCI Form and return it to the Office of the Collector-General, Sarsfield House, Francis Street, Limerick.
-Further information is available here
+Irish based payees should apply online via Revenue On-Line (ROS) or contact their local tax district office to apply for eTax Clearance.
+Non-resident applicants can apply for eTax Clearance through electronic Tax Clearance (eTC) system (if registered for Irish tax) or by completing a TC1 Form and sending it to email@example.com (if not registered for Irish tax).
+Further information is available here.

-Grantees are required to supply their Tax Clearance Access Number (TCAN), which along with their PPSN/Reference number, enables Culture Ireland to verify a grantee’s tax status via ROS before the awarding of grants and at payment authorisation stage.
-The TCAN is generated when you apply for eTax clearance
+Where applicable, grantees are required to supply their Tax Clearance Access Number (TCAN), which along with their PPSN/Reference number, enables Culture Ireland to verify a grantee’s tax status via ROS at payment authorisation stage.
+The TCAN is generated when you apply for eTax clearance.

 4. Drawdown date

 Note that the deadline for submitting claims for payment in any calendar year is 15 November.
 Processing of claims submitted after this date may be delayed until January of the following year.

 5. Proof of Payment

-To claim your grant, you must submit scanned digital copies of original receipts or proof of payment up to the value of your grant.
-Photocopies, invoices, faxes, certified accounts or any other documentation are not acceptable.
-Receipts or proof of payment in any language other than Irish or English must be translated into either Irish or English before being submitted.
-The date of receipt/proof of payment and amount being claimed must be clearly visible or will be automatically rejected.
+To claim your grant, you must submit scanned copies of original receipts or proofs of payment up to the value of your grant.
+Receipts or proofs of payment in any language other than Irish or English must be translated before being submitted.
+The date of receipt/proof of payment and amount being claimed must be clearly visible or the document will be automatically rejected.

-Receipts or proof of payment used to support your grant drawdown must not be used in support of another claim from Culture Ireland or for reimbursement from any other funder
+Receipts or proofs of payment used to support your grant drawdown must not be used in support of another claim from Culture Ireland or for reimbursement from any other funder

 6. Non-Euro claims

 Grantees must quote the euro-exchange rate which applied on the date of transaction (i.e. the date you purchased an airline ticket or booked accommodation).
 A historical currency converter tool such as fxtop.com might be useful for that purpose.

 7. Summary Expenditure Sheet

 All queries in relation to grants should be emailed to email@example.com (please include grant reference number in the subject line).